 The Division has also noticed some other rating factors being used by companies that affect Maryland insurance consumers.
-The Division has noted some companies are excluding coverage for virtual currency28 and coverage related to cannabis.
-An insurer has reduced the use of a 9-digit zip code to a 5-digit zip code in a recent rate filing.
-PICD has noted that some companies are now providing flood endorsements as an option to homeowners' policies in Maryland.
-After an inquiry from a consumer, PICD began reviewing the exclusion of specific dog breeds from homeowners' policy coverage.
+The Division has noted some companies are excluding coverage for virtual currency and coverage related to cannabis.
+Additionally, some companies are now providing flood endorsements as an option to homeowners' policies in Maryland.
+The Division also noticed that some insurers include a limited loss settlement provision.
+After an inquiry from a consumer, the Division began reviewing the exclusion of specific dog breeds from homeowners' policy coverage.
+On occasion, companies have updated their filings to ensure compliance with MIA's bulletin 15-25 "Homeowner's/Renter's Insurance - Dog Bite Liability Exclusion for certain breeds of dogs" issued on September 28, 2015.